 Coin dealer and auctioneer, co-founder of Stack’s Bowers

-Harvey G. Stack (*1928) was born into a New York family of coin dealers, which is why his entire life is closely connected to the history of this industry.
+Harvey G. Stack (1928-2022) was born into a New York family of coin dealers, which is why his entire life was closely connected to the history of this industry.
 His father Morton and his uncle Joseph B. Stack opened their business in 1933 and held their first public auction in 1935.
 While Harvey Stack was still in school, he and his two cousins Benjamin and Norman, the sons of his uncle Joseph, helped out in the company: on weekends and whenever there was no school, they sorted coins and stocked inventory.
 After graduating from school in 1947, Harvey Stack and his two cousins joined the family business.
 Like many others, he acquired his extensive numismatic knowledge on the job, learning from the employees of the time, including renowned numismatists such as Elvira and Vladimir Clain-Stefanelli, Henry Grunthal, James C. Risk and Hans Holzer.

 Harvey Stack became in-house-manager, and in 1951 he was entrusted with building the world’s largest collection of gold coins, the J.K.
 Lilly Collection.
 It was a virtually complete collection of all gold coins of the United States and its Territorial and Pioneer gold coins and of world coins from antiquity to 1933.
 The Smithsonian Institution later acquired this collection of over 6,500 coins.